Kubernetes CSI Driver#

 helm upgrade --reuse-values cunofs-csi-chart 'oci://registry-1.docker.io/cunofs/cunofs-csi-chart'

-You can append the --version <version>
+You can append the --version <version> to upgrade to a specific version.

 Uninstall#